 - Using data to track your customer journey and see which interactions are leading to a less desirable experience

-- Surface insights about customer experience with regular CSAT and other surveys to gauge customer behavior over time
+- Surface insights about customer experience with regular CSAT and other surveys to gauge customer behaviour over time

 Build good customer relationships that last with Qualtrics